Konser Tur 2001: Release

 The album was released in 2001.
 At the same time, music videos for "Andai Aku Bisa" and "Setia" were released.

 The music video for "Setia" raised controversy when it was released.
-Critics thought that some of the imagery, including a girl in a tight shirt and feathers, went "against Eastern culture".
+Critics thought that some of the imagery, including a girl in a revealing outfit and feathers, went "against Eastern culture".
 Chrisye, the video's director Rizal Mantovani, and the producer Indrawati Wijaya stated that it could be changed if necessary and logical reasons were given, but they considered it suitable for broadcast.
 It was released unchanged.

-In 2004, Musica Studios reissued Konser Tur 2001 along with 21 of Chrisye's other albums.
+Konser Tur 2001 has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.